fabacab/fetlife-aslsearch/README.markdown

 ## System requirements

+The following software must be installed on your system before installing the FetLife Age/Sex/Location Search user script.

+### Mozilla Firefox

-To use the FetLife Age/Sex/Location Search user script, you must be running [Mozilla Firefox](http://getfirefox.com/) (version 12.0 or higher), with the [Greasemonkey extension](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) installed (at version 1.0 or higher).
+If you use the [Mozilla Firefox](http://getfirefox.com/) web browser (version 12.0 or higher), ensure you have the [Greasemonkey extension](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) installed (at version 1.0 or higher).

-Sorry, FetLife Age/Sex/Location Search is currently [incompatible with other Web browsers](https://github.com/meitar/fetlife-aslsearch/issues/1).
-(Please help me fix that!)
+### Google Chrome

+If you use the [Google Chrome](https://chrome.google.com/) web browser (version 23 or higher), ensure you have the [Tampermonkey extension](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) installed.

 ## Installing